 The ultimate goal of all this is to make it possible for businesses to easily visualize and analyze the data to gain helpful insights from it.

 You can’t have good analytics with bad data.
-Data pipeline tools can help your business create a clean and efficient ELT pipeline with accurate data so you can place your main focus on analytics to extract helpful insights from the data you’ve collected.
+A data pipeline helps your business create a clean and efficient ELT pipeline with accurate data so you can place your main focus on analytics to extract helpful insights from the data you’ve collected.

 With the right tools, you no longer have to wonder whether or not your analysis is valid because of infrequently updated, poorly modeled, or missing data.